|

 So we waltzed to every tune and air

-Albert was to drunk to play the banjo but still we sang
+Albert was too drunk to play (the banjo) but still we sang

-All except Marjorie, I could see at a glance
+All except Marjorie, I could tell at a glance

 Because me and Albert was leaving for France

-I told her we'd be home in a
+I told her that we'd be home again in a week or two

 Me an' Albert and Lord Kitchener we'd teach the Hun a thing or two